Books, articles and more from your Library

-Contact Hannah Hickman or, more generally, firstname.lastname@example.org for more advice on searching for your assignment, research topic or area of interest.
+Contact one of your librarians or email@example.com for more advice on searching for your assignment, research topic or area of interest.
 We also help with referencing and are happy to answer any questions you have.
 Please do check your Harvard guide for information about how to cite and reference, and see also the Government resources tab below; the full guidance at Cite Them Right Online; and our very own Referencing FAQs.

 Need to know how to find resources?

 Check out our YouTube videos which show you how to get the best from the library.
 You'll find lots of resources to support your knowledge development in the study skills section of our website, particularly Finding sources and Evaluating sources.

 Library Search offers a comprehensive method of searching and accessing the major publisher collections and research databases relevant to Education and Early Childhood.
 There are a small number of resources and journals which will not appear in Library Search results - just ask Sarah and Hannah for more information.

 ...you can search within most journals by using a publication title field search in Library Search?
 Give it a try:

 Copy and paste this into the Library Search box, replacing the journal title with the one you need.
 To check for an online subscription to any journal title, search for it on our A-Z subscription list.

 |Press releases, policy papers and Government documents, including Green and White Papers.|

 |Original source material, reports and documents, and a timeline of events since 600AD.|